2 min read

 • Looking up reminds me of my faith and the beautiful song by Lauren Daigle ‘look up child’ Lauren Daigle - Look Up Child (Audio)

 • No trees, then look at nature closely, bend down to see the tiny prickles on a rose stem, or the fluffy edges of a nettle.
+Whether it's up on down it's a new perspective

 Broadening Horizons: Engaging with New Perspectives